Gardener Hounslow — Recycling & Sustainability

 We have set a clear recycling percentage target for organic and recyclable gardening materials: 65% recycling by 2030 across all Gardener Hounslow operations.
 That target guides our rounds, collection and processing plans and is aligned with wider borough ambitions for waste reduction.
 By measuring composted green waste, diverted wood chippings and reused topsoil we can report progress year on year.
 Emphasising low-waste gardening practices, we prioritise on-site reuse, local composting hubs and partnerships that multiply the value of every discarded plant and branch.

-Separated garden waste bins at a borough collection point The borough approach to waste separation is central to success: separate containers for glass, paper, plastics, residual waste, food waste and garden waste make collection efficient.
+A gardener wearing a yellow top and teal gardening apron is kneeling on a landscaped outdoor area in a garden, using small hand tools to tend to flower beds filled with vibrant red and pink blooms.
+The garden features neatly maintained grass, a paved pathway, and mature green shrubs and trees in the background, contributing to a lush, well-organized outdoor space.
+Natural sunlight illuminates the scene, highlighting the vivid colours of the flowers and the textures of the soil and foliage.
+The setting appears to be in a residential property within Hounslow, with a focus on sustainable gardening practices reflected in the tidy and thoughtfully designed layout.
+This image illustrates professional gardening services including planting, maintenance, and outdoor beautification, aligning with Gardener Hounslow’s commitment to eco-friendly and sustainable landscaping.
+The borough approach to waste separation is central to success: separate containers for glass, paper, plastics, residual waste, food waste and garden waste make collection efficient.
 Gardener Hounslow complements this by segregating green waste and bulky garden rubbish at source.
 We coordinate with local transfer stations and licensed West London processing points to ensure materials are handled responsibly and sent to the right treatment streams, whether for composting, chipping or energy recovery.

 Local Transfer Stations and Handling